Taher-Dohadwala/better-job-finder/README.md

 ## Background

 Job titles often have different underlying roles.
-When looking for a job with a particular role, the job title alone cannot guarentee a role matching what you are looking for.
+When looking for a job with a particular role, the job title alone cannot guarantee a role matching what you are looking for.

-For example, the job title "Data Science" is generic, and contains different job roles.
+For example, the job title "Data Scientist" is generic, and contains different job roles.
 Data science can be broken down into 3 main roles: Data engineer, Data analyst, and ML engineer.
 The problem with job posting websites is that the particular data science role you are looking for is filled with the noise of the other roles.
 By having a recommendation model that is based on your own preferences, it can help to reduce noise in the job search space.

 ----------------------------------------------------------------------------------------------------